survivejs/webpack-book/manuscript/02_compared.md

 This problem has escalated with the rise of single page applications (SPAs).
 They tend to rely on numerous hefty libraries.
 There are multiple strategies on how to deal with loading them.
 You could load them all at once.
 You could also consider loading libraries as you need them.
 These are examples of strategies you can apply, and webpack supports many of them.

-The popularity of Node.js and [npm](https://www.npmjs.com/), the Node.js package manager, provide more context.
+The popularity of Node and [npm](https://www.npmjs.com/), its package manager, provide more context.
 Before npm became popular, it was difficult to consume dependencies.
 There was a period of time when people developed front-end specific package managers, but npm won in the end.
 Now dependency management is easier than before, although there are still challenges to overcome.

 ## Task Runners and Bundlers